Will Atkinson: Port Vale

-On 4 October 2019, Atkinson signed a short-term deal with Port Vale, 12 years after he briefly played for the club on loan.
+On 4 October 2019, Atkinson signed a short-term deal with Port Vale, 12 years after briefly playing for the club on loan.
 He was signed by manager John Askey following injuries to Tom Conlon and Manny Oyeleke, leaving him to compete with Luke Joyce, Jake Taylor, Scott Burgess and Ryan Lloyd for a place in central midfield.
 He was up to match fitness after having spent a full pre-season training with Doncaster Rovers.
 He made his "second debut" for the club the following day, playing at right-back in a 3–1 home win over Morecambe, and in doing so set a club record for the longest time between appearances as his previous game for the club came 11 years and 11 months earlier.
 He scored his first goal for the club on 22 October, when his injury-time strike secured a 2–1 victory over former club Bradford City at Valley Parade.
 In January 2020, he signed an extended deal to keep him at the club until the end of the 2019–20 season.
-However he was not retained at the end of the campaign.
+However, he was not retained at the end of the campaign.

 Non-League

 On 5 November 2020, Atkinson signed with National League North club Alfreton Town.
 He played 13 games before the 2019–20 season was curtailed due to the ongoing COVID-19 pandemic in England.

-On 24 August 2021, Atkinson returned for a second spell at Southend United and in doing so reunited with former manager Phil Brown; he joined the National League club a short-term deal after impressing on trial.
+On 24 August 2021, Atkinson returned for a second spell at Southend United and, in doing so, reunited with former manager Phil Brown; he joined the National League club a short-term deal after impressing on trial.
 New manager Kevin Maher gave him a contract extension in January, praising Atkinson's work ethic and character.
-He played 35 matches in the 2021–22 campaign, but was not offered a new contract in the summer, much to his surprise.
+He played 35 matches in the 2021–22 campaign but was not offered a new contract in the summer, much to his surprise.

 On 28 June 2022, Atkinson returned to the National League North to join Boston United, with manager Paul Cox stating that "he was much sought after following his time at Southend and we are delighted to have him onboard".
+He played 37 league games in the 2022–23 season, with Boston posting a 15th-place finish, and was one of 13 players released by the club.

+Atkison signed with Mickleover of the Southern League Premier Division Central on 26 June 2023.
+He made 45 appearances in the 2023–24 season, including in the play-off semi-final defeat to AFC Telford United.
+He made 20 appearances in the 2024–25 campaign, which culinated in relegation out of the Northern Premier League Premier Division.
+Despite this relegation, he stayed on at the club.

 Style of play

-Atkinson is a central midfielder, but is versatile and can play at wide right, wing-back and right-back.
+Atkinson is a central midfielder but is versatile and can play at wide right, wing-back and right-back.
 Port Vale manager John Askey described him as "a good passer of the ball and an intelligent player."